The Bankrate promise

 - Limited access: You can only access your safe deposit box during the institution’s business hours.

 - Fees: There’s a yearly fee associated with maintaining a box.
 Other options, such as home safes, have only a one-time cost.

 - Potential legal complications: If not handled correctly, there could be legal issues in accessing the box, particularly after the death of the owner.

 - Not insured by the bank: Banks offer deposit account insurance but usually not insurance for safe deposit boxes.
 You may need to purchase separate insurance if the items in the box are highly valuable.

 Are my belongings insured like my bank account?

-If you want insurance on the items within the box, you must purchase it yourself.
-Why might you consider this?
-You could lose valuables stored in a bank vault following a natural disaster.
+If you want insurance on the items in the box, you must purchase it yourself — and it’s worth considering: You could lose valuables stored in a bank vault after a natural disaster.

 A personal articles floater can be added to your homeowners or renters insurance policy, McGuinn says.
 Another option is finding a company that specializes in providing policies for safe deposit box contents.